 Board of Directors

 See the list of our Board of Directors - a diverse group of leaders and passionate advocates for New Mexico and its people.

 Client Success Stories

 Click here to read about some of our clients who have had positive results with the assistance of New Mexico Legal Aid!

 Providing our clients with high-quality legal services is paramount to New Mexico Legal Aid.
-If you have been a client and would like to give us some feedback, please complete our client satisfaction survey or CLICK HERE to complete our survey online.
+If you have been a client and would like to give us some feedback, please download and complete our client satisfaction survey or CLICK HERE to complete our survey online.